 How do I know if a company in Databook is a private company?

-Private companies in Databook have a "Private Company" label above the company name.
+Private companies in Databook are identified by a “Private Company” label in the “About” section under the company type.

 Are Executive POV decks available for private companies?